 The medical examination, conducted by the SANE, involves:

-With the SANE Program, victims/survivors make decisions about reporting the sexual assault to the police.The victim/survivor has three options:
+With the SANE Program, individuals make decisions about reporting the sexual assault to the police.There are three options: